smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 ------------------------------|-------------------------
 1                             | Skipped; `playerFallDeadTime` is incremented before any comparisons occur.
 2                             | {{< lookup/cref name="SND" text="SND_PLAYER_HURT" >}} sound effect is started.
-2&ndash;11                    | Occurs during a single game frame, incrementing `playerFallDeadTime` from 2 to 11 with a hard wait of two ticks between each iteration.
-This freezes all gameplay for about 1 &#8725; 7 of a second.
+2--11                         | Occurs during a single game frame, incrementing `playerFallDeadTime` from 2 to 11 with a hard wait of two ticks between each iteration.
+This freezes all gameplay for about 1 &frasl; 7 of a second.
 13                            | {{< lookup/cref name="SND" text="SND_PLAYER_DEATH" >}} sound effect is started.
-13&ndash;18                   | One of the speech bubbles appears above the player, rising by one tile each frame.
+13--18                        | One of the speech bubbles appears above the player, rising by one tile each frame.
-19&ndash;31                   | The speech bubble remains fixed in its final position.
+19--31                        | The speech bubble remains fixed in its final position.
 31                            | The level restarts.

 {{< boilerplate/global-cref playerFrame >}}